 Therefore, if your pre-existing condition has resolved, and you are no longer anemic at the time of your life insurance application, there is a good chance that your anemia will not affect your eligibility for life insurance.
 However, if your pre-existing condition is more severe or significant, it may impact the rate you qualify for.

 Which brings us to the last topic that we wanted to take a moment and discuss with you, which is…

 What can I do to help ensure that I get the “best life insurance” for me?

-No, probably not.
-But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Top Final Expense Insurance Companies as well so that in the event that someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.
+While we may not be able to help everyone who has been previously diagnosed with anemia, IBUSA offers a wide variety of term and whole life insurance policies, as well as relationships with many top final expense insurance companies.
+So, in the event that someone isn’t able to qualify for a traditional life insurance policy, there may be other types of products available that they can qualify for.

 If you’re interested in exploring your options, give us a call today!